Sparsity Constrained Minimization via Mathematical Programming with Equilibrium Constraints: Alternating Direction Method

 \subsection{Theoretical Analysis}

-In Theorem \ref{theorem:3}, we show that when the monotone increasing multiplier $\bbb{\pi}$ is larger than a threshold, the biconvex objective function in Eq (\ref{eq:main:mpec:augmented:sep}) is equivalent to the original constrained MPEC problem in Eq (\ref{eq:l0:mpec:sep}).
-Moreover, based on the Kurdyka-{\L}ojasiewicz inequality \cite{Attouch2010,Bolte2014}, Theorem \ref{theorem:4} establishes the convergence of the alternating direction method.
+In the following theorem, we show that when the monotone increasing multiplier $\bbb{\pi}$ is larger than a threshold, the biconvex objective function in Eq (\ref{eq:main:mpec:augmented:sep}) is equivalent to the original constrained MPEC problem in Eq (\ref{eq:l0:mpec:sep}).
+Note that our proof is also built upon Lemma \ref{lemma:hhhh}.